China's economy under pressure as factory activity slows in Aug, services contract - Up News Info

 Article content

-In a worrying sign for China’s slow consumption recovery, a gauge of activity for the services sector in August slipped into sharp contraction for the first time since the height of the pandemic in February last year.
+Adding to signs of a broadening economic slowdown, COVID-19-related restrictions drove services sector activity into sharp contraction for the first time since the height of the pandemic in February last year.

-The official non-manufacturing PMI in August was 47.5, well down from July’s 53.3, data from the National Bureau of Statistics (NBS) showed.
+The official non-manufacturing PMI in August was 47.5, well down from July’s 53.3, data from the NBS showed.

-China’s latest coronavirus outbreaks appear to have been largely brought under control, with zero locally transmitted cases reported on Aug 30., for the third day in a row.

 Advertisement